AML Laws and Regulations in the US 2024—What Has Changed?

 FinCEN oversees all financial institutions in the US to prevent money laundering and the financing of terrorism.
 Its responsibilities involve the collection of transaction data from local companies and distribution of that data for law enforcement purposes.
 FinCEN can partner with law enforcement agencies at the state and federal levels to assist in criminal investigations.
 The watchdog also cooperates with its international counterparts in order to fight global financial crimes.

-The Office of Financial Assets Control (OFAC) works to identify already known criminals.
-The watchdog oversees US sanctions programs to ensure that companies comply with the trade prohibitions on targets inscribed in the relevant sanctions lists.
+The Office of Financial Assets Control (OFAC) works to identify already known criminals and enforce economic sanctions on countries, individuals and legal persons that are engaged in criminal/illegal activities and actions.
+The regulator as a watchdog oversees US sanctions programs to ensure that companies comply with the trade prohibitions on targets inscribed in the relevant sanctions lists.

-There are a number of sanctions lists in the US, but the main one is the Specially Designated Nationals and Blocked Persons List (SDN).
+There are a number of sanctions lists in the US, but the main one is the Specially Designated Nationals and Blocked Persons List (SDN) published by the US Department of Treasury.
 The SDN list includes the names of persons designated for economic sanctions within a US global sanctions program.

 The primary AML legislation in the US is the Bank Secrecy Act (BSA).
 Implemented in 1970, the BSA imposes reporting and record-keeping obligations on US financial institutions (including banks, brokerage firms, insurance companies, etc.) in order to prevent criminals using their products and services to launder the proceeds of their crime.